iot-benchmark/iot-benchmark.github.io/_results/result3.md

 ---
-uid: setup2
+uid: result3
-profile: somepattern-4s
+profile: somepattern-50s
-environment: iotlab
+environment: indriya
-protocol: protocol3
+protocol: protocol2
 configuration: default
 description: >
   This describes how the protocol was configured, and any other relevant aspect.
 ---

-{% include setup.md %}
+{% include result.md %}